Overconvergent de Rham-Witt cohomology for semistable varieties: Introduction

 It should be noted that in fact we give two definitions of the overconvergent Hyodo-Kato complex in this paper.
 The first is constructed in the style of \cite{HK94}, and the second in the more modern approach of \cite{Mat17}.
 We prove that the two complexes are the same.
-Along the way, this has the serendipitous consequence that we show that Matsuue's log de Rham-Witt complex $W\Lambda_{Y/(R,\mathbb{N})}^{\bullet}$ gives the Hyodo-Kato complex $W\omega_{Y/k}^{\bullet}$ in the special case that $R=k$, thus filling a gap in the literature. \\ \\ {\bf{Acknowledgements.}} The first named author expresses his thanks to Elmar Grosse-Kl\"{o}nne for a very helpful conversation.
+Along the way, this has the serendipitous consequence that we show that Matsuue's log de Rham-Witt complex $W\Lambda_{Y/(R,\mathbb{N})}^{\bullet}$ (see \S\ref{Matsuue} for the notation) gives the Hyodo-Kato complex $W\omega_{Y/k}^{\bullet}$ in the special case that $R=k$, thus filling a gap in the literature.

+We assume that the reader is familiar with the de Rham-Witt complex of Deligne-Illusie and its basic properties, including its explicit description for (Laurent)-polynomial algebras \cite{LZ04}, \'{e}tale base change results, and the overconvergent version in the smooth case proven in \cite{DLZ11}. \\ \\ {\bf{Acknowledgements.}} The first named author expresses his thanks to Elmar Grosse-Kl\"{o}nne for a very helpful conversation.
+Both authors thank the referee for helpful comments and improvements to the paper.